Lamb of God (band): Musical style and influences

-Lamb of God is considered a significant member of the New Wave of American Heavy Metal movement, having been referred to as one of "big four" bands of the movement, along with Avenged Sevenfold, Slipknot and Trivium.
+Lamb of God is considered a significant member of the New Wave of American Heavy Metal movement, having been referred to as one of "big four" bands of the movement, along with Killswitch Engage, Shadows Fall and Unearth.
 The band is mainly considered a groove metal band.
-Their music has also been described as metalcore, thrash metal, death metal, groove-laden death metal, punk rock, sludge metal as well as heavy metal in general.
+Their music has also been described as metalcore, thrash metal, and death metal.
 Lamb of God's 2000 album New American Gospel has been described as "grindcore and death metal for the hardcore kids".
 The band's 2004 album Ashes of the Wake has been described "to showcase their thrash and melodic death metal influences and break out of the metalcore category critics tried to push the band into."
 The band incorporated more thrash metal elements in later albums, which was shown as a direction on Wrath (2009) and Resolution (2012).
 Burn the Priest has been called a fusion of thrash metal, death metal and hardcore punk.
 The Burn the Priest cover album, Legion: XX has been described as crossover thrash, hardcore punk, punk rock and sludge metal.

+Randy Blythe’s lyrics touch upon politics, war, existential questions and his own personal challenges—touring exhaustion, substance abuse and depression.
+He also leaves the lyrics up to interpretation once stating on their 2022 album Omens “I don’t really want to give the play-by-play on what each song is about because I think it robs each person of the experience of making that music their own.”

-Lamb of God's influences include Pantera, The Accüsed, Septic Death, Drunk Injuns, The Faction, Black Sabbath, Obituary, Bolt Thrower, Corrosion of Conformity, Napalm Death, Dirty Rotten Imbeciles, Machine Head, Shellac, At the Gates, Metallica, Testament, Slayer, Meshuggah, Megadeth, Aerosmith, and The Jesus Lizard.
+Lamb of God's influences include Pantera, the Accüsed, Septic Death, Drunk Injuns, the Faction, Black Sabbath, Obituary, Bolt Thrower, Corrosion of Conformity, Napalm Death, D.R.I., Machine Head, Shellac, At the Gates, Metallica, Testament, Slayer, Meshuggah, Megadeth, Aerosmith, and the Jesus Lizard.
 Although Lamb of God is a heavy metal band, the band's vocalist Randy Blythe is a more avid fan of punk rock than heavy metal, and refuses to consider himself a "metalhead".